AGR Recruiter Accessions

 The rewards of recruiting are many, not the least of which are the intangible benefits of satisfaction in doing a difficult job well and the pride of standing at the “tip of the spear" in your Army’s recruiting efforts.
 Due to the fact that all AGR recruiter positions are Skill Level 4 / E7 / SFC positions, as well as Recruiting Duty is a career enhancing assignment, AGR Soldiers serving as detailed recruiters have historically experienced quicker advancement to SFC.
 In the AGR Program there is no faster track from SGT to SFC than through recruiting duty.
 Recruiters also receive up to an additional $300 per month in Special Duty Pay upon assignment to a recruiting battalion, while receiving up to $75 in reimbursements per month for expenses related to Recruiting.

 Selection for this highly visible and extremely important duty is not easy.
 If you are considering this career move, a quick review of Army Regulation AR 601-1 is advisable (see above for Army pubs link).
-If you are an AGR Soldier and are interested in becoming a Detail Recruiter, complete a DA Form 4187 requesting consideration for detailed recruiting along with a DA Form 4187-1 and forward it thru your Chain of Command to your Career Manager.
+If you are an AGR Soldier and are interested in becoming a Detail Recruiter, complete a DA Form 4187 requesting consideration for detailed recruiting along with a DA Form 4187-1 and forward it thru your Chain of Command to your Talent Manager.
+Talent Managers will then prescreen their Soldiers for Detailed Recruiting, once prescreened, Talent Management will send the AGR Soldiers information to the AGR Recruit the Recruiter Team for further screening and Army Recruiter Course (ARC) reservations.

 U.S. Army Human Resources Command (AHRC-ARE)